learn-co-curriculum/phase-0-hosting-on-github-pages/README.md

 $ git commit -m "add style.css, connect to index.html"
 $ git push
 ```

+Or you can add both files in a single command: `git add .`.

+**Check your work**: Wait a few minutes for your page to be updated, then visit
+the GitHub page to verify that the new styles are showing up.

 ### Add and Connect a JavaScript File